MohammedAnaf12/detoxlife/README.md

 Sub-title/Slogan - Detox your body, Rejuvenate your soul!

-Description - A service-based startup that is focused on helping people, around the world, quit all of their bad addictions so everyone can live a happier and healthier life.
+Description - A service-based startup that is focused on helping people, around the world, quit all of their bad addictions so everyone can live a happier & healthier life.

 Founder - Mohammed Anaf Master